-For the general fund, the actual revenues of \$22.6 million exceeded the final budgeted amount of \$20.1 million by \$2.5 million.
+For the general fund, the actual revenues of \$24.7 million exceeded the final budgeted amount of \$23.2 million by \$1.5 million.
 This difference between actual revenues and final budget revenues was due to several reasons.
-Property taxes were better than budgeted due to an increase in the tax millage rate, TAVT tax collections, and a successful effort to collect delinquent taxes by the tax commissioner.
-State funds were better than budgeted due to increases in the QBE funding formula on the Mid-Term Allotment, a decrease in the Austerity reduction, and an increase in the Equalization grant.
-Charges for services and miscellaneous revenues were also higher than budgeted because the School District does not budget for the daycare or afterschool programs, nor does it budget for school activity accounts.
+Property taxes were better than budgeted due to a constant millage rate, an increase in TAVT tax collections, and a successful effort to collect delinquent taxes by the tax commissioner.
+State funds were better than budgeted primarily due to an increase in the QBE funding formula on the Mid-Term Allotment.
+Charges for services and miscellaneous revenues were also higher than budgeted because the School District does not budget for the daycare or afterschool programs, nor does it budget for school activity accounts and other special revenue funds.
+In fiscal year 2020, there was also a large increase in gate receipt collections due to football playoff games held at our local facility, a trend that cannot be forecasted from year to year.

-The actual expenditures of \$20.6 million exceeded the final budgeted amount of \$19.9 million by \$684 thousand.
+The actual expenditures of \$23.1 million were less than the final budgeted amount of \$23.4 million by \$262 thousand.
 This difference was primarily due to the School District not budgeting for school activity accounts nor the daycare, afterschool programs and various other special revenue funds.